nilsign/spring-boot-demo-be/README.md

 An appropriate [Angular frontend client](https://github.com/nilsign/angular-demo-fe) is available within my GitHub account.
-To be able to access most of the implemented features, which are mainly user and role management related, navigate to http://localhost:4200 and login as a user with the super admin role.
+To be able to access most of the implemented features, which are mainly user and role management related, start the frontend locally, navigate to http://localhost:4200 and login as a user with the super admin role.

   Username: `nilsign`<br>
   Password: `root`